frederic-perez/AmE-dictionary/data/dictionary.md

 __adjoining__ _adj_ _An adjoining room._
 __adjourn__ _v_ (adjourned) _The trip was adjourned to Feb.
 1._
 __adjudge__ _v_ :two: To pronounce formally. _It was a tight race, but Frankie was ultimately adjudged the winner._
+__adjudicate__ _v_ /uh-JOO-dih-kayt/ To adjudicate a dispute between parties is to make an official decision about which party is right.
+Adjudicate is also used to mean “to act as judge.” _The case will be adjudicated in the state courts._
 __adjudicator__
 __adjunct__ _adj, n_ _Adjunct professors._
 __adjunctive__ _adj_